sherif-ebadh/Connect4/README.md

 < br/>  /connect4/game/{gameID}/player/{playerId}/col/{col}   Method : PUT  < br/>
 <h3>where</h3>
 <ul>
-<li>gameID : is game ID provided in the pervious call
+<li>gameID : is game ID provided in the previous call
 <li>playerId  : player Id of the current move - first player is PLayer1 -
-<li>col : is the selected Column from the player - The Game boared is 6 Rows and & column "Columun start from 0 to 6" -
+<li>col : is the selected Column from the player - The Game board is 6 Rows and & column "Column start from 0 to 6" -
 </ul>

 <h3>The expected response</h3>